khaizerdn/Tweetheart/src/features/SignUp/README.md

 ## Notes

-- Users can re-submit registration with same email/username if not verified
+- Users can re-submit registration with same email if not verified
 - Existing unverified accounts get updated instead of creating duplicates
 - Verification code expires after 2 minutes